 Healthcare 411: MACRA — A physician payment model for the millennium

 As children, we remember hearing that “an apple a day keeps the doctor away.”
 While this Welsh proverb may not be based on scientific evidence, it was meant to remind us to do what we can to remain healthy.
 In today’s MACRA physician payment model, it’s closer to the truth than ever before as clinicians will be reimbursed for how healthy we are.
-The paradigm shifted to value-centered healthcare intending to preserve general health, well-being and quality clinical outcomes, metrics that determine clinicians’ Medicare payments for services.
-Physicians now have a vested financial interest in a pay-for-performance model, which further motivates them to keep us healthy.
+The paradigm has shifted.
+Now it’s value-centered healthcare intending to preserve general health, well-being and quality clinical outcomes, metrics that determine clinicians’ Medicare payments for services.
+Providers now have a vested financial interest in a pay-for-performance model, which further motivates them to keep us healthy.

 What is the Medicare Access and CHIP Reauthorization ACT?

 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) impacts the foundational framework for participating physicians’ reimbursements and payments beginning in 2021.
-Bipartisan legislation initiated the Quality Payment Program, extensively altering the way medical professionals and institutions receive Medicare disbursements.
+Bipartisan legislation initiated the Quality Payment Program.
+This extensively altered the way medical professionals and institutions receive Medicare disbursements.
 The new structure rewards healthcare providers for value and quality of services provided rather than volume of patients served.

-To buy additional time for implementation, the Centers for Medicare and Medicaid Services (CMS) fostered and gathered significant feedback from medical professionals and the community before publishing the prevailing crossover directives of the 2019 Medical Quality Payment Program.
+To buy additional time for implementation, the Centers for Medicare and Medicaid Services (CMS) fostered and gathered significant feedback before publishing the prevailing crossover directives of the 2019 Medical Quality Payment Program.
+This included input from from medical professionals and the community.
 CMS decided to delay the implementation of the controversial alterations.

 << In a statement, CMS administrator Seema Verma said, “The rule offers immediate relief from onerous requirements that contribute to burnout in the medical profession and detract from patient care.
 It also delays even more significant changes to give clinicians the time they need for implementation and provides time for us to continue to work with the medical community on this effort.”>>

-This will allow the necessary time to create pathways for private practices, physicians, clinicians and institutions to determine how the new model will affect revenues and patient care within their respective systems.
+This will allow the necessary time to create pathways for private practices, physicians, clinicians and institutions.
+Also, to determine how the new model will affect revenues and patient care within their respective systems.

 Why did MACRA come about?